Ask the Experts: Meningococcal B

 Because protective antibody levels produced by the primary series begin to wane within 1–2 years, the first booster dose is recommended one year after completion of the primary series, with subsequent booster doses every 2–3 years as long as increased risk remains.
 Previously vaccinated people identified by public health as being at risk during a meningococcal B outbreak should receive a booster dose if it has been at least one year since completion of their primary series, though depending upon the specific circumstances, public health may recommend a booster dose as little as 6 months after completion of the primary series.

-ACIP voted to recommend MenB booster doses for people at ongoing increased risk of meningococcal serogroup B disease in June 2019 and the recommendation was published in 2020 (www.cdc.gov/mmwr/volumes/69/rr/pdfs/rr6909a1-H.pdf).
-As long as you use Bexsero (MenB-4C) as the booster dose, the patient does not need to restart the primary series.
-This patient should be given a booster dose of Bexsero now and receive subsequent booster doses every 2–3 years.
+In June 2019, ACIP voted to recommend MenB booster doses for people at ongoing increased risk of meningococcal serogroup B disease and the recommendation was published in 2020 (www.cdc.gov/mmwr/volumes/69/rr/pdfs/rr6909a1-H.pdf).
+As long as you use Bexsero (MenB-4C) as the booster dose, this patient should be given a booster dose of Bexsero now and receive subsequent booster doses every 2–3 years.

 During an outbreak of meningococcal B disease, swift protection of those at risk is prioritized and CDC subject matter experts do not recommend delaying vaccination in order to locate records.
 Student health services with documentation of MenB vaccination (including brand) of incoming students, either in a state immunization registry or in student health records, will be able to respond most efficiently to an outbreak.

 Students whose primary series of MenB vaccine was completed at least 1 year before the outbreak (or as little as 6 months before the outbreak, if recommended by public health) should receive a single booster dose of the same brand of MenB vaccine.
 If the same brand is unavailable, they should restart the primary series with the available brand.
-If the brand of the primary series is unknown, administer a dose of the available product and counsel the recipient to request records of the primary series: if the primary series brand is different, then in order to ensure optimal protection, the recipient should be given a booster dose of the primary series product or complete a primary series with the available product after a minimum interval of 4 weeks.
+If the brand of the primary series is unknown, administer a dose of the available product and counsel the recipient to request records of the primary series: if the primary series brand is different, then in order to ensure optimal protection, the recipient should be given a booster dose of the primary series product a minimum of 4 weeks after the most recent MenB dose, or they should complete a new 3-dose primary series with the available product for accelerated protection.

 Yes.
 MenB vaccines work differently and receiving mismatched MenB doses might result in inadequate protection.
-For this reason, documentation of the brand of vaccine (the two MenB products are Bexsero [MenB-4C] and Trumenba [MenB-FHbp]) is especially important.
+For this reason, documentation of the brand of vaccine is especially important.
+The two MenB products are MenB-4C (Bexsero, GSK) and MenB-FHbp (in Trumenba and the Penbraya brand of MenABCWY, both by Pfizer).
 If a patient at high risk requires a booster dose and the brand of the primary series doses cannot be determined or is unavailable, then CDC recommends restarting the primary series with the available brand.

-The first booster dose is recommended one year following completion of the primary series with subsequent booster doses every 2–3 years thereafter, as long as risk remains.
+The first MenB booster dose is recommended one year following completion of the primary series, with subsequent MenB booster doses every 2–3 years thereafter, as long as risk remains.

-If a record shows that Penbraya (MenABCWY, Pfizer) was administered to a patient, this combination product contains MenB-FHbp (Trumenba) as its MenB component and subsequent doses should be Trumenba (or Penbraya, if indicated).
+If a record shows that Penbraya (MenABCWY, Pfizer) was administered to a patient subsequent MenB doses should be Trumenba (or Penbraya, if MenABCWY is indicated).

 1:21